Ahmed-Nezar/Mario-Game-Reinforcement-Learning/README.md

 ## Usage
 To prepare the environment, run the following notebook:
-- prepare_environment.ipynb
+- preprocessing.ipynb

 To train the agent, run the following notebook:
-- train.ipynb
+- training.ipynb

 To test the agent, run the following notebook:
-- test.ipynb
+- testing.ipynb

 ## Results
 - The agent was able to learn to play the game and achieve a Total score of 21650.